dead-claudia/github-limits/README.md

 - Max length: 65536 characters

 *The first verified by creating an issue with a very long description and confirmed with an error message.*

+#### List of starred items

+- Maximum number of lists in starred items: 32 lists
+- Maximum number of starred project per list: unknown, but over 500 starred items
+- Minimum length of the description: 1 character.
+- Maximum length for a list name: 32 characters.
+- Minimum length of the description: 0 characters.
+- Maximum length of the description: 160 characters.

+*First one was verified by creating 32 lists.
+(Confirmed [here](https://github.com/orgs/community/discussions/8633#discussioncomment-2631870.)).*
+*Second one is unknown, there are lists with at least 500 items.*
+*Others can be easily checked when creating a list.*

 ## Contributing